Skip navigation

 • conduct a Council audit and oversight of projects in urban areas which would include revitalising, promoting and increasing community gardens, school gardens and backyard food production

-• establish positions on council to support and build upon existing community gardens, to run workshops about local food growing and to build connections between food growers in the city and
+• run workshops about local food growing and build connections between food growers in the city and surrounds.

-• identify and use native food plants that can be grown as street trees and in ornamental plantings to provide food for residents and native fauna
+• include traditional and native fruit and nut trees in community gardens or as street trees or ornamental plantings to provide food for residents and native fauna

-• establish zones for free local food
+• establish zones for free local food swapping

-Food rescue
+Food Rescue

 Food waste is a significant problem in our society.
-Estimates suggest that one third of food waste happens in the paddock, one third in distribution and one third with the consumer.
+Estimates suggest that one-third of food waste happens in the paddock, one-third in distribution and one-third with the consumer.

-While Newcastle’s soon to be built composting facility will help to address methane emissions from organics in our landfill, it will not diminish food waste.
+While Newcastle’s soon-to-be-built composting facility will help to address methane emissions from organics in our landfill, it will not diminish food waste.
 Changing consumer behaviour can help to address all three and council has a role to play in educating our population.

 The Newcastle Greens will work with Council and the community to: